Jyothishjoy/ORCA-External-Tools-UMA-Installation/README.md

 ### Step 2: Create a virtual Env

 Create a virtual environment in the system.
-I chose to make one inside the downloaded `orca-external-tools` directory.
+I chose to create it inside the downloaded `orca-external-tools` directory.

 `virtualenv -p python3.12 orcatools`